← Back to research

 Microsandbox is the most security-focused AI sandbox available today.
 The combination of hardware-isolated microVMs, network-layer secret injection, and programmable networking makes it technically superior to container-based alternatives for running truly untrusted code.

 The trade-off is maturity.
-This is experimental software from a small team with no cloud offering yet.
+This is pre-1.0 software from a small team whose cloud offering is still gated behind a closed-beta waitlist.
 You are betting on the project and the thesis, not on proven enterprise infrastructure.

 Recommended for: Developers building AI agents locally who need maximum isolation and cannot tolerate secret exposure to third-party infrastructure.